Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 = 28.26 X 10^22 m^2

-The power of the present total photon radiation from the sun is:
+The power of the present total photon radiation emitted by the sun is:

 1.361 kw / m^2 X 28.26 X 10^22 m^2